0x1mahmoud/Admin-has-the-power/Admin-has-the-power.md

-# -Admin has the power
+# Admin has the power

 - when you opne the page you can right click and view the page source code.

-- we will see the <!-- TODO: remove this line ,  for maintenance purpose use this info (user:support password:x34245323)-->
+- we will see the `<TODO: remove this line ,  for maintenance purpose use this info (user:support password:x34245323)>`

 - here we can login with username=support and password=x34245323